mpsonntag/snippets/courses/teaching/Linux.md

 https://www.loggly.com/ultimate-guide/using-journalctl/
 ).

 ## Running a webserver using apache2

+Usually apache2 should be available as systemd service

-`apache2 [start stop reload restart]`
+    sudo systemctl [start stop reload restart] apache2.service

+Enable or disable apache2 mods and webservice configurations; an apache2 reload is required

-`a2enmod` ... enable an apache2 mod
+    # enable an apache2 mod
+    sudo a2enmod [mod]
+    # e.g. the rewrite module
+    sudo a2enmod rewrite
+    # disable an apache2 mod
+    sudo a2dismod [mod]

-`a2ensite` ... enable an available apache2 webservice configuration
+    # enable a webservice configuration
+    sudo a2ensite [conf]
-`a2disite` ... disable an available apache2 webservice configuration
+    # disable a webservice configuration
+    sudo a2dissite [conf]

+After changing a mod or a site, apache requires a reload.

+Display loaded modules

+    apache2ctl -M
+    # alternatively
+    apache2ctl -t -D DUMP_MODULES

+All modules and sites can be found in the following paths

+    /etc/apache2/sites-available
+    /etc/apache2/sites-enabled
+    /etc/apache2/mods-available
+    /etc/apache2/mods-enabled

 ### Session handling